allpix-squared/allpix-squared/doc/usermanual/04_framework/05_geometry_detectors.md

 ### Hexagonal Pixels

-Hexagonal pixel grids in Allpix Squared use an axial coordinate system to describe the relative positions and indices of hexagons on the grid, following largely the definitions provided in \[[@hexagon]\].
+Hexagonal pixel grids in Allpix Squared use an axial coordinate system to describe the relative positions and indices of hexagons on the grid, following largely the definitions provided in \[[@hexagons]\].
 Similar to the Cartesian coordinate system used for regular pixel layouts, the origin is the lower-left corner of the sensor, with the hexagon indices $`(0,0)`$.
 Owing to the orientation of the grid axes, negative can occur in the top-left region of the sensor.